mifi/lossless-cut/issues.md

 ## Output file name is missing characters

 If the output file name has special characters that get replaced by underscore (`_`), try to turn off ["Sanitize"](https://github.com/mifi/lossless-cut/issues/889) in the "Output file names" editor in the "Export options" dialog.
+Note that this will cause special characters like `/` to be preserved.
+Some characters are not supported in some operating systems, so be careful. using `/` or `\` can be used to create a folder structure from your segments when exported.

 ## Linux specific issues